AY2324S1-CS2113-T17-1/tp/docs/UserGuide.md

 **Note: At least one of the nutrients (CALORIES,PROTEIN,CARB,FATS) must be present!**

-**Note: A diet goal cannot be healthy and unhealthy at the same time!**
+**Note: A diet goal of the same nutrient cannot be healthy and unhealthy at the same time!**

 **Note: No repetitions are allowed for the diet goal of the same nutrient and the same time span.**